resting-dove/gautschiIntegrators/README.md

 ## Notes

-The branch titled `fermi-pasta-lanczos-experiment` contains a multi-frequency Fermi-Pasta-Ulam-Tsingou problem inspired by [[3]](#third).
+The git branch titled `fermi-pasta-lanczos-experiment` contains a multi-frequency Fermi-Pasta-Ulam-Tsingou problem inspired by [[3]](#third).

 ## References